State of Mind (Fish song)

-"State of Mind" is a protest song by Scottish neo-progressive rock singer Fish, released as his first solo single about a year after his departure from Marillion and preceding the release of his first solo album Vigil in a Wilderness of Mirrors.
-It is also the first-ever record Fish did outside Marillion except for his 1986 collaboration with Tony Banks on the single "Shortcut to Somewhere" from the Banks album Soundtracks.
+"State of Mind" is the debut solo single by Scottish singer Fish.
+It was released in October 1989, about a year after his departure from Marillion and preceding the release of his first solo album Vigil in a Wilderness of Mirrors.
+It is also the first-ever record Fish did outside Marillion except for his 1986 collaboration with Tony Banks on the single "Shortcut to Somewhere" from Banks' album Soundtracks.

 Song information

-The a-side track is a slow to mid-tempo rock song with strong bass and percussion elements and some Celtic folk elements.
-Lyrically, the song articulates the general political discontent in the late Thatcher years.
+"State of Mind" is a slow to mid-tempo rock song with strong bass and percussion elements and some Celtic folk elements.
+Lyrically, it is a protest song that articulates the general political discontent in the late Thatcher years.
 In terms of music, lyrics and general mood, it is perhaps closest to the Marillion song "Sugar Mice" (1987).
-The b-side "The Voyeur (I Like To Watch)" is a harder, although mainly keyboard-based rock song, somewhat similar to Peter Gabriel's "Shock the Monkey"; and "Intruder", the lyrics criticise "TV voyeurism".
+The B-side "The Voyeur (I Like to Watch)" is a harder, although mainly keyboard-based rock song, somewhat similar to Peter Gabriel's "Shock the Monkey"; and "Intruder", the lyrics criticise "TV voyeurism".
 "The Voyeur" was also included as a bonus track on the CD version of Vigil in a Wilderness of Mirrors.
 Fish co-wrote both tracks with keyboardist Mickey Simmonds, the dominant musical composer on his debut solo album.
 Guitarist Hal Lindes has additional credits on "State of Mind".
-Drums are played by John Keeble, best known for his membership of 1980s pop group Spandau Ballet.
+Drums were played by John Keeble, best known for his membership of 1980s new wave band Spandau Ballet.